esraataha213/WESAD-/README.md

 ## Project Overview

-* *Objective*: Detect stress using deep learning models based on the WESAD dataset and wearable devices (RespiBAN and Empatica E4).
+* Objective: Detect stress using deep learning models based on the WESAD dataset and wearable devices (RespiBAN and Empatica E4).
-* *Model goal: Classify the data into two categories: **Normal* and *Stress*.
+* Model goal: Classify the data into two categories: **Normal* and *Stress*.

 ## Dataset Description